BIGJRA/BIGJRA.github.io/rejuv.md

 Typhlosion, and if you save Gliscor for Houndoom, you can one-shot it.
-Unfortunately, the Umbreon is a pain in the ass to take out - I recommend Knocking Off its item with Gliscor and using everything you have left to make sure it can’t rest.
-Steelix can’t get poisoned, so getting off a couple curses might be your best bet.
+Unfortunately, the Umbreon is a pain in the ass to take out - I recommend Knocking Off its item with Gliscor and using everything you have left to make sure it can't rest.
+Steelix can't get poisoned, so getting off a couple curses might be your best bet.
 You can always reset if things go south.